 The collar is a lot easier to use than topical treatments which are messy and end up on their fur half the time too.
 You’ll also only need to replace the Seresto collar every 8 months rather than every 3 months as with topical flea and tick treatments.
-Click here to check prices on Seresto collars at Chewy.
+Click here to check prices on Seresto collars.

 Warning!
 Watch Out For Counterfeit Seresto Collars On Discount Sites!

 While it’s tempting to purchase one of these collars on eBay or some other discount site to save some money, you should be very careful doing this.
 There are a lot of fake collars going around that can make your pets very sick.
 If the price is too good to be true, there’s a reason.

 The above video shows you how to spot counterfeit Seresto collars.
 While the boxes look similar, there are noticeable differences you can see when you compare them.